junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The cherubs -- there are three of them -- have moved.
 They turned to where Dean and Amy are, frozen in the act of getting to their feet.
 Their tiny faces turn feral and full of fangs.
 Dean stares at them without blinking.
 But without a steady light source, this does very little help.

-"We are dead," Amy says with a trembling voice.
+"We are dead," Amy says with a trembling, dreadful voice.
 "The stone babies are going to send us back in time, and we'll just die of old age somewhere in the past.
 I'm never going to see Rory again."

 Tears stream down her face.

 The match burns out again.
 Her quiet sob mixes with the creepy giggles.

-"We'll find a way," Dean stumbles up a few steps on the stairs in the complete darkness, blindly looking for the way, "The smart people upstairs, your Doctor and my -- and Cas, they'll think of something.
+"We'll find a way," Dean stumbles up a few steps on the stairs in the complete darkness, blindly looking for the way.
+"The smart people upstairs, your Doctor and my -- and Cas, they'll think of something.
 We just have to last until they come."

 Amy lights another match with unsteady fingers.